shuyuanguo/YTU-Particle-Physics/content/authors/xue-wen-liu/_index.md

 user_groups:
   - Researchers
 ---
-Xue-Wen Liu is an associate professor at Yantai University.
+Xuewen Liu is an associate professor at Yantai University.